iobroker-community-adapters/ioBroker.accuweather/README.md

 ### **WORK IN PROGRESS**
 * (ticaki) BREAKING: equires Nodejs 20 and higher
 * (ticaki) BREAKING: command states as buttons, only react on ack=false.
+* (ticaki) No data is retrieved if the adapter is restarted within 10 minutes.
 * (ticaki) apikey renamed and encrypted
 * (ticaki) Dependencies and eslint updated
 * (devtronic) Add nextHour.CloudCover